 How is Medical Malpractice Different in the US?

 Around the world, people rely on doctors and hospitals to make them well when they are injured or get sick.
-Unfortunately, doctors and other medical staff occasionally make mistakes which can have serious consequences for patients.
-When these mistakes cause an injury, and are made because a medical professional deviated from accepted norms of practices, it’s referred to as medical malpractice.
+Unfortunately, doctors and other medical staff occasionally make mistakes that can have serious consequences for patients.
+When these mistakes cause injury and are made because a medical professional deviated from accepted norms of practices, it’s referred to as medical malpractice.

 How Common is Medical Malpractice?